When is storage calculated?

 For each file

 Diversion keeps a history of the files in your repository, one version per commit that includes that file.
 This means that if you have a file that is 1 MB in size and you have made 10 commits that include that file, it will count as 10 MB of storage usage.
 If you delete that file, it will still count as 10 MB of storage usage, since the history of that file is still stored in the repository and you can always revert to a previous commit that includes that file, or download it from the history.
-A feature that will allow removing these older versions, and freeing up space, is on our roadmap.
-New files, or files with changes that are not yet committed, are also counted towards your storage quota, since they are synced to the cloud.
-These are easier to remove, since you can justreset
+For the same reason, reverting or rolling back commits, replacing a large file with a smaller one, or adding it to.dvignore will not reduce your storage usage.
+These actions only change your files’ current state, while the older versions remain in your history and continue to count.

 For each repository

-For each repository, you can see how much storage you are using in the app’s home page.
+For each repository, you can see how much storage you are using on its card in the “All Repositories” section of the dashboard.
 This is the total size of all the files in the repository, including all the versions of each file.

 For each organization